 Plantation ruins

-After our day trip to the Obo Reserve, we headed back and found a different hotel on a white sand beach-Priaha Inhame Eco lodge, one with electricity and a restaurant, although it never seemed to be stocked with food.
-It did have very strong caipirinha drinks, however.
+After our day trip to the Obô Reserve, we headed back and found a different hotel on a white sand beach—Praia Inhame Eco Lodge.
+Unlike our previous stay, this lodge had electricity and a restaurant, though it never seemed to be stocked with much food.
+What it did have, however, were incredibly strong caipirinha drinks, which made up for the lack of meal options.

 Hotel Beach with lots of giant sea crabs